-Thankfully, more and more places are specialised in bières artisanales – real ales or craft beers.
-There is such a really nice bar near the busy nightlife district of Oberkampf, but located one minute walk from the main street, in a quieter area, where you’re more prone to sipping your beers slowly than swallowing your cheap happy hour pint of ‘piss’ (as we call the basic beers with little flavour).
+Over the past 10 years, more and more places in Paris have become specialized in bières artisanales – ie real ales or craft beers.
+There is a really nice bar near the busy nightlife district of Oberkampf, but located one minute walk from the main street, in a quieter area, where you’re more prone to sipping your beers slowly than swallowing a cheap average happy hour pint of ‘piss’ (as we call the basic beers with little flavour).

 Quite small, L-shaped around a counter, La Fine Mousse also offers a few tables at the extremities, and quite uncomfortable chairs.

-There’s also cider on tap and natural fruit juices, but I must admit I’ve never tasted them!
+There are also bottle beers and natural fruit juices, but I must admit I’ve never tasted them!
 It is also possible to eat planches of cold meat or cheese, and La Fine Mousse also opened its own restaurant (where you can match food and beer) right opposite the bar!